-Use Contract Rules to compare your employees’ scheduled hours to the hours they’re contracted for right inside the schedule.
-Setting these rules allows for better insight into which employees have enough hours, which of them can be contracted for additional hours and which ones have gone beyond their contract limit.
+Use Contract rules to compare your employees’ scheduled hours to the hours they’re contracted for right inside the schedule.
+Setting these rules allows for better insight into which employees have enough hours, which can be contracted for additional hours, and which ones have exceeded their contract limit.

-Name the Contract Rule, enter a description, and select New interval.
-If you have set up a Contract Rule with multiple intervals, you can set one of the intervals as primary so it is visible inside the schedule (week, month or year).
+Name the Contract rule, enter a description, and select New interval.
+If you have set up a Contract rule with multiple intervals, you can set one as primary so it is visible inside the schedule (week, month or year).

-If certain Shift types should be excluded from the Contract Rule, you can deselect them by going to Applies to > Shift types.
-In the example below, training hours are excluded from the employees’ weekly minimum hours.
+If certain Shift types should be excluded from the Contract rule, you can deselect them by going to Applies to > Shift types.
+The example below excludes training hours from the employees’ weekly minimum hours.

-Now when you navigate to the schedule, you’ll see a colour status on employees who have a Contract rule set.
+Now, when you navigate the schedule, you’ll see a colour status on employees with a Contract rule set.
 The three different statuses described below indicate if the employee is on track to meet their contracted rules:

 🟢 Green - The employee is scheduled for the correct amount of hours.

 🟡 Yellow - The employee is not scheduled for enough hours.

 🔴 Red - The employee is scheduled for too many hours.